 The other day, my Business Partner, Adam Gray wrote an excellent blog about how people approach social media.
 Tactically.

-Looking for free stuff on the internet, people often hire a person for "hints and tips" or maybe a "masterclass".
+They, look for free stuff on the internet, then they might hire a person for "hints and tips" or maybe a "masterclass".
 I was just on a call with people that had hired a Linkedin expert in the US for "Hint and Tips" for their sales team.
 The Linkedin expert did a two hour session.
 I asked them, "what happened after that two hour session?"

 The problem with social media is you cannot get "a little bit pregnant".
 All of these courses exploit people's ignorance.

 Social Media is binary, it's either 1 or 0.
 It's either yes or know.

 So what is 1 x 1 x 1x 0 ?

 It's zero ..... people think if you put in 70% of the effort you get 70% of the result.
 It's not, 70% of the effort creates zero of the result.
 Like a jigsaw, it's not all complete until you put all the pieces in.
 A jigsaw that is 70% complete, is 70% complete.

 Why 99% of social sellers quit in the Valley of Despair